-Step 4: Combining your Master cert .pem file with private .key into .pfx and them back to a .pem:
+Step 4: Combining your Master all-certs.pem file with private .key into .pfx and then back to a .pem:

 You now need to combine your Master all-certs.pem file with the private key that you generated back during CSR generation privatekeyfilename.key. into a single .pfx file and then once your all-certs.pem and .key file are merged convert it back into a .pem again…